MathiTz/gdp-572-challenge/README.md

 <h2> Welcome to Atlantico's Library! </h2>

 <p> This application runs on PHP 7.2.5 <p>

+<p> About the code: This application is about users looking for awesome books to rent.
+The flow is simple, you can access, create a book, and rent it.
+The choose of using Laravel Framework 7.0 was based on my previous knowledge and I did use JWT Auth library for authentication. </p>

 <p>
     Here you can find some books to rent with promotional price!